-What is a Mental Health Care Plan (MHCP)?
+What is a Mental Health Treatment Plan (MHTP)?

 The Better Access to Mental Health initiative by the Australian Government